Life Lines

 Skull Fracture

-To fracture a child's skull takes intense pressure, however some children skulls may be weak, this may be due to the skull not being fully developed or a previous injury has weakened the skull.
+To fracture a child's skull takes intense pressure; however, some children's skulls may be weak, which may be due to the skull not being fully developed or a previous injury that has weakened the skull.

 Types of fractures of the skull

-There are a number of fractures to identify, a hair line fracture may be difficult to identify compared to a open fracture, where bone and membrane may be exposed.
+There are a number of fractures to identify; a hairline fracture may be difficult to identify compared to an open fracture, where bone and membrane may be exposed.

 Broken Nose